paramsethi/linkedInDemo/Readme.txt

 /*****************************************************************************
  *
  * File Name:   Readme.txt
- * Description: LinkedinDemo - This application is developed to demonstrate the usage of Linkedin APIS
+ * Description: LinkedinDemo - This application is to demonstrate the usage of Linkedin APIs
  * @author:     parampreetsethi
  * @version:    1.0
  *